-A representative from Broadridge Financial Services, Inc. will serve as the independent inspector of election and will tabulate votes cast by proxy or in person at the Annual Meeting.
+A representative from Broadridge Financial Services, Inc. will serve as the independent inspector of election and will tabulate votes cast by proxy or online during the Annual Meeting.
 We will report the results in a current report on Form 8-K filed with the Securities and Exchange Commission, or SEC.